oktaytuncay/Kubernetes/kubernetes.md

   --certificate-authority ca.crt
 ```

 Typing those in every time is a chore.
-To make our job easier, we can move this information to a configuration file named KubeConfig file as follows and then we can specify this file with the `--kubeconfig` option in our command.
+To make our job easier, we can move this information to a configuration file named KubeConfig file as follows, and then we can specify this file with the `--kubeconfig` option in our command.

 ```bash
 --server 152.70.191.125:6443